isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

-   Prior to Kea 1.7.8, to recover from the terminated state, the administrator had to shut down both servers and then start both of them.
-Since Kea 1.7.8, it is possible to restart the servers sequentially, i.e. restart one server and then restart the other one.
+   Prior to Kea 1.7.8, to recover from the terminated state, the administrator had to shut down both servers and then restart both of them.
+Since Kea 1.7.8, it is possible to restart the servers one at a time, in sequence.
 The clocks must be in sync before restarting the servers.

 .. note::